Walkamin Research Facility

-- Shadehouse – Walkamin has one Shadehouse with a floor space of 220m2 to provide controlled watering regimes and minimizing direct sunlight and temperature.
+- Shadehouse – Walkamin has one shadehouse with a floor space of 220m2 to provide controlled watering regimes and minimising direct sunlight and temperature.

 - Cold rooms - Temperature and humidity controlled with 60m2 of floor space.
-Freezer room of 20 m2 with the ability to maintain at -18 degrees.
+The freezer room has 20m2 of floor space with the ability to maintain at -18 degrees.

 - Seed stores – Various locations on the site designed to store seed and plant samples until processing is undertaken.

-- Conference rooms – The Research Facility has a standalone self-contained conference center that seats up to 50 people in a table format and 120 with chairs only.
+- Conference rooms – The facility has a standalone self-contained conference center that seats up to 50 people in a table format and 120 with chairs only.
 The center has built in amenities, kitchen and outdoor entertaining area.
 Two other conference rooms are located in the administration building.

 - Plot harvesters –KEW and Massey plot headers fitted with a carousel sample system (1 operator), manual bag out and bulk bin, ideal for a wide range of summer and winter grains and legumes.
 Self-propelled and stationary threshers also used for peanut variety and agronomy trials and seed increase applications.